 Good-Deal Dutch Ovens

-A solid Dutch oven can be a serious investment, but buying used pieces can save you a lot of dough.
-When I wanted a larger version of my mom’s long-discontinued Belgian-made enameled cast-iron Descoware Dutch oven, a quick eBay search led me to this 7-quart, mint-condition beauty.
-Total, with shipping, was a mere $70.
+A solid Dutch oven can be a serious investment — a new one from the Le Creuset can set you back $400.
+But used pieces will save you a lot of dough, making them particularly valuable vintage cookware.
+When I wanted a larger version of my mom’s long-discontinued Belgian-made enameled cast-iron Descoware Dutch oven, a quick eBay search led me to a 7-quart, mint-condition beauty.
+The total, with shipping, was a mere $70.
+And just last weekend, I scored this 5-quart oval Descoware piece at a vintage store.
+Priced at $75 and in perfect condition — it looked like it had been used maybe once, ever — I couldn’t leave it behind.

 Old-School Kobenstyle Cookware